LGoodDatePicker/LGoodDatePicker/README.md

 General Features:
 * Automatic internationalization.
 (Month names, weekday names, the default first day of the week, default date formats, and button text.)
 * Translations so far include 12 languages.
-* Uses the standard Java 8 time package.
-This package is also called "java.time" or "JSR-310"
+* Natively uses the standard Java 8 time package (java.time.LocalDate).
+This package is also called "JSR-310".
-* Supports other common data types, such as "java.util.Date".
+* Also supports other common data types, such as "java.util.Date".
 * Automatic validation of dates, whether entered with the mouse or keyboard.
 * Fonts and colors can be changed.
 * Optional highlight policies and veto policies.